pytest-dev/pytest/RELEASING.rst

 Where ``5.1.x`` is the maintenance branch for the ``5.1`` series.

-The automated workflow will publish a PR and notify it as a comment in the issue.
+The automated workflow will publish a PR for a branch ``release-5.1.2`` and notify it as a comment in the issue.

 Minor releases
 ^^^^^^^^^^^^^^